BlogDestinationsBest Time to Hike the Tour du Mont Blanc in 2026

 Summer

-The best time to hike the Tour du Mont Blanc is between June and September.
-July and August are peak months, meaning a busier trail but fantastic weather.
+The best time to hike the Tour du Mont Blanc is when the mountain huts are open, typically between June 15th and September 15th of each year.
+July and August are peak months, meaning a busier trail as there are more dayhikers out, but fantastic weather.
 Mont Blanc's summer months boast lush greenery cloaked with wildflowers, attracting a range of adventurers.
 However, the pretty scenery comes with a price— congested trails and accommodation can be tough to book.
 Side note: our article on booking accommodation for the Tour du Mont Blanc grants insight into hotels, hostels, and camping en route.

 To be safe, if you're seeking a less technical trek or haven't gone on too many trekking trips, we suggest tackling the Tour du Mont Blanc in July and August—it may be busy, but the colourful, wild scenery creates the perfect distraction.